fancycade/tele/SPEC.md

 An Erlang frontend.
 A programming language designed to be compiled to Erlang that is easier to read and write than Erlang.

-This means that Telelang must have a 1 to 1 feature equivalent feature with Erlang.
+The intent is that telelang has a 1 to 1 equivalence with Erlang's core semantics.

 Inspired by [Mochi](https://github.com/i2y/mochi), [Rhombus](https://docs.racket-lang.org/rhombus/index.html), [Elixir](https://elixir-lang.org/), Haskell, OCaml, Python, Typescript, and Scheme.